AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/making-commits.md

 Write a commit message by filling in the `Summary` box.
 This should be a short message that describes what changes are associated with that commit.

-For example, when adding code to create a new plot, write "Add code to create density plot".
+For example, if you are adding code to create a new plot, you could write, "Add code to create density plot".

 <figure markdown="span">
     ![Commit message](../../img/making-commits-3.png){width="450"}